IBM/agile-tutorial/docs/2-UNDERSTAND.md

 ## Submitting a Pull Request

-1. Open the [`brl-its/agile-tutorial`](https://github.ibm.com/brl-its/agile-tutorial) repository on GitHub.
+1. After all commits have been made to your branch, open the [`brl-its/agile-tutorial`](https://github.ibm.com/brl-its/agile-tutorial) repository on GitHub.
 1. Select your branch from the drop-down menu on the left.

 ## Reporting test coverage